The Terminous Branch

 Today, Terminous hosts a large marina and campground.
 Many of the original railroad buildings survive, particularly the waterfront warehouses.
 Their former railroad service is distinctly apparent by their large freight doors and docks.
 Beyond this, remnants of the railroad are scarce, however.
 Terminous lies on State Highway 12, about 6 miles west of Interstate 5.

-Thanks to Jack Witthaus for contributing information about this route.
+Thanks to Jack Witthaus for contributing information.